aniljainbgt/Online-Retail-Store/README.md

 First of all uesed conditional formatting to indentify blank/missing values.

-Found 1,35,079 rows with missing Customer Ids, 1453+47 rows with missing or invalid description just with a "?"
+Found 1,35,079 rows with missing Customer Ids and 1453+47 = 1500 rows with missing or invalid description just with a "?"
-      Used **Find & Replace** feature to replace these blank/invalid values with "Unknown"
+- Used **Find & Replace** feature to replace these blank/invalid values with "Unknown"

 As per the instructions filtered and removed rows with Quantity<1 and UnitPrice<0, as these should not be included in the analysis
-      There were 10624 rows with Qunatity less than 1, And 2 rows with UnitPrice less than 0
+- There were 10624 rows with Qunatity less than 1, and 2 rows with UnitPrice less than 0

-      Removed all these rows.
+* Removed all these rows.
 To delete these rows first filtered the table for Quantity<1 and UnitPrice<0 then deleted the filtered rows from the table.

 ### Analysis and Visualization